Cookiecutter shark: Description

 The cookiecutter shark has an elongated, cigar-shaped body with a short, bulbously rounded snout.
 The nostrils have a very short flap of skin in front.
 The large, oval, green eyes are placed forward on the head, though not so that binocular vision is extensive.
 Behind the eyes are large spiracles, positioned on the upper surface of the head.

 The mouth is short, forming a nearly transverse line, and is surrounded by enlarged, fleshy, suctorial lips.
-About 30–37 tooth rows are in the upper jaw and 25–31 tooth rows are in the lower jaw, increasing with body size.
+The upper jaw has 30–37 teeth, and the lower jaw has 25–31, increasing with body size.
 The upper and lower teeth are extremely different; the upper teeth are small, narrow, and upright, tapering to a single, smooth-edged cusp.
 The lower teeth are also smooth-edged, but much larger, broader, and knife-like, with their bases interlocking to form a single saw-like cutting edge.
 The five pairs of gill slits are small.

 The pectoral fins are short and roughly trapezoidal in shape.
 Two spineless dorsal fins are placed far back on the body, the first originating just ahead of the pelvic fins and the second located just behind.
 The second dorsal fin is slightly larger than the first, and the pelvic fins are larger than either.
 The anal fin is absent.
 The caudal fin is broad, with the lower lobe almost as large as the upper, which has a prominent ventral notch.
 The dermal denticles are squarish and flattened, with a slight central concavity and raised corners.
 The cookiecutter shark is chocolate brown in color, becoming subtly lighter below, and a dark "collar" wraps around the gill region.

 The fins have translucent margins, except for the caudal fin, which has a darker margin.
 Complex, light-producing organs called photophores densely cover the entire underside, except for the collar, and produce a vivid green glow.
 The maximum recorded length for this species is 42 cm for males and 56 cm for females.